vimc/orderly-web-deploy/README.md

-## OrderlyWeb Deploy
+## OrderlyWeb (Deploy)

-Deploy scripts for orderly web
+This is the deploy scripts for OrderlyWeb.
+They are the only part of the system that runs directly on metal.